Madoshakalaka/yew-interop/example/README.md

-Also called the "demo".
+Also called the "demo", built with yew-stable.
-Note it's built with yew-next.